Global Poverty Reduction and Development Forum 2007-Taking Actions for the World's Poor and Hungry People

 Global cooperation and development: The government set up the International Poverty Reduction Center in China (IPRCC).
 The center disseminates China's anti-poverty experiences to other countries and manages part of China's poverty reduction, foreign-aid projects.
 The state attaches great importance to the development of telecommunications industry and implements leapfrog development strategy of "actively advancing the integration of informatization and industrialization".
 China put this goal high on its agenda and has made enormous achievements.

-Director, Indonesia Women Empowerment and Child Protection Unit,
+Arabiyani Abubakar, Director, Indonesia Women Empowerment and Child Protection Unit, “Eradicating Gender Inequalities” |

-Eradicating gender inequalities should start from education and gradually realize equalization in terms of starting businesses, freedomrights and participation in social affairs.
+Eradicating gender inequalities should start from education and gradually realize equalization in terms of starting businesses, freedom, rights and participation in social affairs.
 In terms of employment, gender trend of occupations should be overcome and gender discrimination when it comes to making career choices also have to be eradicated.
 In agricultural production, knowledge and information should be spread to both male and female laborers without discrimination.
 For governance and social undertakings, women should be allowed to participate more in public affairs and market operation, which helps to improve the effectiveness of policy implementation.
 In addition, community problems should be resolved and skills of the community members cultivated through developing women’s self-help organizations, in order to realize sustainable governance.

-Senior Researcher, Group for the Analysis of Development (GRADE) of Peru,
+Javier Escobal Senior Researcher, Group for the Analysis of Development (GRADE) of Peru, “Trade Liberalization and Children” |

 Long-term effect of trade liberalization brings positive impact to economic growth.
 However, it is also expected that the effects of trade liberalization will not be equal for all sectors.
 Trade liberalization will have an impact on domestic prices, tax revenues and public services and may affect children's access to public services.
 Meanwhile, industrial development and change of opportunity cost caused by liberalization might make children give up education and engage in child labor, thereby impacting their long-term development.